timeplus-io/docs/docs/destination.md

 ## Trigger Actions via webhook{#webhook}

 You can also add automations to trigger other systems to take actions when Timeplus finds any real-time insights.
 Simply choose the **Webhook** as the action type and optionally set a message body.
-You can use this approach to perform rule-based automation without human interaction, such as swapping a overheated equipment, scaling up to scaling down the server farm, ertc.
+You can use this approach to perform rule-based automation without human interaction, such as swapping a overheated equipment, scaling up to scaling down the server farm, etc.